ukparliament/weeknotes.data-search/2018/12/index.md

 ### Corporate data

 In the fast moving world of corporate data, work continued on integrating the stock system with the finance system.
 Lewis continued with development and did some code refactoring and troubleshooting on one of our internal web services.
-Meanwhile, Matt and Noel investigated an issue in our service desk software that was causing calls to be created multiple times.
+Meanwhile, [Matt](https://twitter.com/matiasgermanico) and Noel investigated an issue in our service desk software that was causing calls to be created multiple times.
 Noel also continued to review the data held in People Directory.

-Dan has instituted a new catch up with [Mat](https://twitter.com/matiasgermanico), Lew, Noel and David.
+Dan has instituted a new catch up with Matt, Lew, Noel and David.
 The intention is to meet at 4pm everyday but so far it's looking more like 3 days in 5.
-Dan thinks it's been pretty good so far.
+Dan thinks it's going well so far.
 The main thing on his mind is how we move to a better software environment for data integration work.

 Dan's also been working with [Toyin](https://uk.linkedin.com/in/toyinsowunmi), the data architect on people data, who's joined us for a short while to help kick off work to improve our corporate data.